ChrisMcNabbSoftwareDeveloper/fantasy_baseball/README.md

 >
 > The program runs and performs the following:
 >
-> 1. Reads in the data from csv files
+> 1. Reads data into the program from input CSV files
 >
-> 2. Computes statistics based on the requirements
+> 2. Computes statistics based on the Customer Specifications (see below)
 >
-> 3. Outputs the aggregated statistics to the screen (STDOUT)
+> 3. Outputs the aggregated statistics to the screen (STDOUT) for user to view
 >
 >
 # USAGE